-This laboratory-based Module complements the 3rd Year Inorganic Chemistry (CH307) and Physical Chemistry (CH313) lecture-based Modules (which students must also take).
+The CH334 - Experimental Chemistry II laboratory-based Module complements the 3rd year CH307 - Inorganic Chemistry and CH313 - Physical Chemistry lecture-based Modules, which students must also take as a pre-requisite to attend the object practical course.

-This course will involve the carrying out of experiments in areas such as inorganic syntheses, analysis and spectroscopic characterization of coordination compounds, correlation of the reactivity and aqueous chemistry of selected transition metal ions with their oxidation states, chemical kinetics, viscosity, temperature dependence of equilibrium, miscible liquids, rotational-vibrational spectra and electrochemistry.
+This course will involve the carrying out of experiments in areas such as inorganic syntheses, analysis and spectroscopic characterization of coordination compounds, correlation of the reactivity and aqueous chemistry of selected transition metal ions with their oxidation states, spectroscopy, electrochemistry, and soft matter chemistry.